 Your vessel’s aftertreatment system needs to be adapted according to the fuel it is using.
 Depending on whether your engines will be running on liquid or gaseous ammonia, you may also require some additional equipment such as a high-pressure room for the pumps if a high-pressure system is used to inject the ammonia fuel into the engine.

-As the shipping industry moves towards decarbonisation, ammonia is emerging as a promising alternative fuel.
-To transition, your engine needs to be designed to use ammonia and specific materials need to be used for the components that will be exposed to the fuel.
+Your engine must be designed or adapted to run on ammonia, and specific materials must be used for components exposed to the fuel.
 Using ammonia as marine fuel also requires significant changes in the engine room and the fuel-handling system.

-When building a new vessel, it is critical to consider what is needed to use ammonia as a fuel during the design phase.
-From a retrofit perspective, in order to safely bunker, handle and burn ammonia onboard, some of the existing vessel structures will have to be changed.
+When building a new vessel, it is critical to consider in the design phase what is needed to use ammonia as fuel.
+From a retrofit perspective, some of the existing vessel structures must be changed to be able to safely bunker, handle and burn ammonia onboard.
 New structures will need to be designed, assembled and built to create the necessary space to store ammonia onboard and transfer it to the converted engines.
-Auxiliary systems will need to be arranged to guarantee safely levels required by applicable rules and regulations.
-New auxiliary systems may also be needed, for example a drain system, bilge system, nitrogen system and ventilation system.

 Because ammonia has the potential to be carbon free from production to combustion, it has a lot of promise as a future fuel, especially for newbuild vessels.
 However, the additional space required to store and handle ammonia may mean that it is not a viable retrofit option for smaller vessels like tugs and fishing vessels.